signal-kite/articles/check-list-for-landing-page.md

 A couple of important notes:

 1. The preview page URL should be full - so no relative paths like "/images/mypreview.png" wouldn't work.
 2. To make sure the preview is rendered properly use some Twitter validation tool.
-Twitter itself has a preview tool but since 2022 the rendering the preview images functionality was removed (nobody knows why) so, instead use free third-party tools, for example, [Tweetpick validator](https://tweetpik.com/twitter-card-validator).
+Twitter itself has a preview tool but since 2022 the rendering of the preview images functionality was removed (nobody knows why) so, instead use free third-party tools, for example, [Tweetpick validator](https://tweetpik.com/twitter-card-validator).

 #### Facebook
 To be able to render the link preview when posting on Facebook, you use the same OpenGraph (og) metatags and also you need to create a FB application.